Gunsan: Climate

 Gunsan has a humid continental climate (Köppen climate classification Dfa) using the 0 °C isotherm, and a cooler version of a humid subtropical climate (Cfa) using the -3 °C isotherm.

 Food

 Gunsan is well known for sliced raw fish, or hoe.
 In addition to the renowned Gunsan Seafood Hotjip right on the water is the old port area, a new hae center is being constructed to the east of the city, by the Geum River dam/bridge.
 Gunsan also has a first-class seafood market.
 Right on the water front, this newer enclosed market has many fresh and frozen fish, crabs and shellfish; salted fish and shrimp and dried fish.
 On the upper level are a variety of sushi restaurants.
-Gunsan also has a Mexican/American restaurant located near the Yest Mall shopping area.

-Lee Sung Dang is the oldest bakery in Korea.
-It has been in business in the same location since 1945.
-Its menu include danpatppang (bread filled with red bean paste) and yachaeppang (vegetable bread).

 Education

 Primary and secondary schools

 There are 154 primary education schools with approximately 39,539 students in attendance.
 There are a total of four secondary education institutions located in Gunsan.

 There are two international schools.
 One international primary school, the Lighthouse International School and the Overseas Chinese Primary School in Gunsan. (群山華僑小學; 군산화교소학교).

 Lighthouse International School (LIS) is designed to meet the educational and spiritual needs of the English-speaking business, military, and diplomatic community.
 The school includes students from several English-speaking nations and ranges from kindergarten to 12th grade.
 The LIS qualifies for NDSP government funding for command sponsored families.